Nes2525/Box64Droid-bug-fix/README.md

 ## System requirements

-- Adreno 610+ (Other GPUs are supported by VirGL, but many games might not work)
+- Modern gpu (ie. your phone must be made after 2018) (Other GPUs are supported by VirGL, but many games might not work)
 - Android 12+ (non-root, VirGL version), Android 10+ (root version)
+- 6+ GB ram (ideal 8+)
 - 64-bit Android
 - You also need ~4,2GB (for root version), 4,5GB (for non-root version) or ~3,3GB (for VirGL version) worth of free space for the installation to run without problems.